Vaginal hysterectomy - discharge; Laparoscopically assisted vaginal hysterectomy - discharge; LAVH - discharge

 Your surgeon may have also used a laparoscope (a thin tube with a small camera on it) and other instruments that were inserted into your belly through several small incisions.

 Part or all of your uterus was removed.
 Your fallopian tubes or ovaries may have also been removed.
-You probably spent 1 to 2 nights in the hospital.
+You may go home on the same day as surgery, or you may spend 1 to 2 nights in the hospital.

 It will take at least 3 to 6 weeks to feel better.
 You will have the most discomfort during the first 2 weeks.
 Most women will need to use pain medicine regularly and limit their activities during g the first 2 weeks.
 After this period, you may feel tired but will not have much pain.You may not feel like eating much.